Anonym0usLemon/job-board/README.md

 Clone the project and change the following Appache server configurations.
 - Set document root in httpd.conf to ```/project_name/public``` so that Appache looks for the index in the public folder when you go to localhost in the browser.
 - Set the directory setting in httpd.conf to this value as well.
+- The httpd.conf file with the correct configurations is found in the root of the project folder.

 ## Features:
 ### Login and Register